Anastasia Pavlyuchenkova vs. Donna Vekic: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Anastasia Pavlyuchenkova vs. Donna Vekic Trends and Insights

-- Pavlyuchenkova has played 21.6 games per match in her 20 matches over the past 12 months (across all court types).
+- In her 20 matches over the past year across all court surfaces, Pavlyuchenkova has played an average of 21.6 games.

-- In her 52 matches in the past year across all court surfaces, Vekic is averaging 22.4 games per match and winning 53.2% of those games.
+- In the past year, Vekic has competed in 52 total matches (across all court surfaces), winning 53.2% of the games.
+She averages 22.4 games per match and 9.8 games per set.

-- Through 33 matches on hard courts in the past year, Vekic has averaged 21.6 games per match and 9.8 games per set, winning 54.6% of those games.
+- Vekic has played 33 matches on hard courts in the past 12 months, and has averaged 21.6 games per match and 9.8 games per set while winning 54.6% of games.

-- Dating back to 2015, Pavlyuchenkova and Vekic have not played against each other.
+- Dating back to 2015, Pavlyuchenkova and Vekic have not matched up on the court.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.